 As always, it’s time for our takeaways:

-- Social Media are primarily used for purposes different than searching for products and services, and therefore goals like brand awareness, exposure, and reach are a more realistic first step than immediately signed clients.
+- Social media is primarily used for purposes different from searching for products and services.
+Therefore, goals like brand awareness, exposure, and reach are a more realistic first step than immediately signing clients.

-- Engagement is one of the most vital factors, but not the only one, to understand if your campaigns are performing according to their capabilities, or they need further optimization.
+- Engagement is one of the most vital factors, but not the only one, to understand if your campaigns are performing according to their capabilities or if they need further optimization.

-- Measure your engagemement rate with a contribution of formulas.
-That will allow you to get a complete overview of what’s working best for your law firm, spot the pain points, and maximize your ROI.
+- Measure your engagement rate with the formulas we provided above.
+They will allow you to get a complete overview of what’s working best for your law firm, spot the pain points, and maximize your ROI.